PhysiCell-Tools/Studio-Guide/README.md

 ---
 ## Installing and Running

-The most common way to run the Studio is from a PhysiCell root directory.
-Of course you can always download just the Studio and explore (File->Open) the example .xml configuration files (in its /config folder), however, without an executable model, you won't be able to run a simulation and plot results.
-Therefore, for this Guide, we assume you have installed
+There are two ways to use PhysiCell Studio: desktop or Web-based (zero-install).
+We currently suggest using [Galaxy for the Web-based version](https://physicell-studio.readthedocs.io/en/latest/introduction.html#galaxy-tool-zero-install).
+Another Web-based option, although becoming less maintained, is [on nanoHUB](https://nanohub.org/tools/pcstudio).
+Both Galaxy and nanoHUB require registering for a free account.

+There are two primary workflows to run the desktop Studio:  1) standalone Studio, plus binary executable model(s), or 2) from a PhysiCell root directory where you have compiled an executable model from source.
+For the latter, we assume you have installed
-PhysiCell and have compiled a sample model (rf. the [latest workshop slides](https://github.com/physicell-training/ws2023/blob/main/agenda.md)).
-(In the terminal command lines shown below, PhysiCell has been installed into a directory `~/PhysiCell`, but yours may be something different depending how you installed it).
-To download the Studio and have it be installed in its own directory inside the PhysiCell directory, click this link and download the `get_studio.py`:
+PhysiCell and have compiled a sample model (rf. the [2023 workshop slides](https://github.com/physicell-training/ws2023/blob/main/agenda.md) and the [training slides](https://physicell.org/Training.html#essentials)).

+In the terminal command lines shown below, PhysiCell has been installed into a directory `~/PhysiCell`, but yours may be something different depending how you installed it.
+To download the Studio and have it be installed in its own directory inside the PhysiCell directory (or just as a standalone app), click this link and download the `get_studio.py`:

 * https://github.com/PhysiCell-Tools/PhysiCell-Studio/blob/main/get_studio.py